irisnet/irisnet/WHITEPAPER.md

 On the other hand, some of the real world business logics are meant to be run once off-chain and shouldn't be implemented as smart contracts this type of replicated computing.

-**Integration and collaboration of off-chain services and resources with a distributed ledger is key to further advance the adoption of blockchain technology for more real-world use scenarios.**
+Integration and collaboration of off-chain services and resources with a distributed ledger is key to further advance the adoption of blockchain technology for more real-world use scenarios.

-* How to reuse the existing blockchain resources? : both public chains and consortium chains
+**How to reuse the existing blockchain resources, including both public chains and consortium chains**

 It is infeasible to use one public chain addressing all the problems.
 Every day there are different chains going live which focus on one aspect